2022–23 Calcutta Women's Football League

-2022–23 Calcutta Women's Football League is the 27th season of the Calcutta Women's Football League, also known as the Kanyashree Cup.
+2022–23 Calcutta Women's Football League was the 27th season of the Calcutta Women's Football League, also known as the Kanyashree Cup.

 The season consists of 32 teams participating in the league, with the teams in the group stage divided into four groups consisting of eight teams each.
 The top two teams from each group qualify for the knockout stage.
 Each team consists of a maximum of four outstation players and every team has two under-17 players.
 IFA has also appointed an "Integrity Officer" in each team for the sake of women footballers.
 On 28 January 2023, East Bengal defeated Sreebhumi 1–0 in the final to lift the Kanyashree Cup title and qualified for the Indian Women's League.